 There’s been plenty of controversy surrounding the outstanding soundtrack to 2020’s Doom Eternal, but the fact remains that the sequel to the 2016 original will have every player headbanging their way through a gory mission to end Hell’s consumption of earth.

-Playing once again as the Doom Slayer, you’re forced to make split-second decisions utilising new accessories such as the Meat Hook which functions as a grappling hook, and new mechanics including wall climbing and dashing.
+Playing once again as the Doom Slayer, you’re forced to make split-second decisions utilizing new accessories such as the Meat Hook which functions as a grappling hook, and new mechanics including wall climbing and dashing.
 Mastering resource management as well as being able to think on your feet is key to success in this FPS.

 Doom Eternal is beautiful, brutal, beastly fun from start to finish.